Heathcote Football Club: Return to the Top (2008 – 2012)

-The Rebuild (2013 – Present)
+The Rebuild (2013 – 2021)

 After the 2012 prelim final loss to North Bendigo the Saints went through a complete overhaul of staff & players.
 The 2013 season started with the Saints losing 5 of their first 6 however, the rebuild appeared to be a fast tracked as Heathcote gained momentum throughout the season and qualified for the 2013 finals with a 9 - 7 record; good enough for 4th on the ladder.
 After beating Leitchville Gunbower by two points in the Elimination final, Heathcote was knocked out by North Bendigo for the second year running.